 Umbrella Insurance Example Scenario

-It helps to think about umbrella coverage in action to better understand what it is and how it would work.
-As an example, let’s say you’re held responsible for causing a car accident with multiple vehicles, and the damages and injuries total $850,000.
+It helps to think about umbrella coverage in action to understand better what it is and how it would work.
+For example, you're held responsible for causing a car accident with multiple vehicles, and the damages and injuries total $850,000.
 But your Auto policy only covers $300,000.
-You’d be responsible for the rest of the $550,000 out of your pocket in this case since your insurance would only pay $300,000.
+So you'd be responsible for the remaining $550,000 out of your pocket since your insurance would only pay $300,000.

-However, you could extend your liability limits beyond your underlying policies with an umbrella policy.
-In this case, umbrella insurance would provide liability limits above the $300,000 limit of your auto policy, up to the limit you choose for your umbrella policy (typically anywhere from $1 million up to $5 million in coverage).
+However, an umbrella policy could extend your liability limits beyond your underlying policies.
+In this case, umbrella insurance would provide liability limits above the $300,000 limit of your auto policy up to the limit you choose for your Umbrella policy (typically anywhere from $1 million up to $5 million in coverage).